 Phyllis passed away on April 1, 2017, after she had retired from her various roles within the school system.
 Phyllis often focused on struggling students, showing them support, kindness, stability, but still with a firm expectation that would help them succeed.
 “Phyllis was pure education, in the truest sense of the word,” says Andy Griffiths, long-time Monroe County School board member.
 Phyllis was also a dedicated leader, teacher and minister at Trinity Wesleyan Methodist Church and one of the founders of the Community Foundation of the Florida Keys.

-For questions or more information about the Fund, please contact email@example.com.
+For questions about the Fund, please contact email@example.com.

 You may make an online donation on this page (click button at top).
 If you are making a donation by check, please send to the CFFK office, 300 Southard St., Suite 201, Key West, FL 33040.
 Note in the Memo field that this donation is for the Phyllis Allen Teacher Recruitment Fund.